inkandfeet/inkmail/README.md

 Email from a person, not an automated system.
 - No HTML templates
 - No automated sequences
-- Basic Markdown support (bold, italic, links)
+- Basic Markdown support (bold, italic, lists, links)
 - Basic customization - first and last name only.
 - Emoji support
 - Time zone support.